sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/helm.md

 </div>

 > WARNING: Sourcegraph currently does not support migration from an existing Sourcegraph deployment without Helm to a Sourcegraph deployment using Helm.
-The information you are looking at is currenlty recommended for a new install of Sourcegraph.
+The information you are looking at is currently recommended for a new install of Sourcegraph.
 We are currently working to provide migration guidance from a non-Helm deployment.
 If you are inquiring about performing such a migration please email <support@sourcegraph.com>

 ## High-level overview of how to use Helm with Sourcegraph